pdub206/cataclysm/README.md

  - [ ] Saving throws are based on 5e rules (if your class has them, you do)
  - [ ] Your spell save DC is 8 + skill profiency + ability mod for your class
  - [ ] AC and to hit d20 rolls typical of 5e, capped at +10 to hit and +8 to AC
+ - [ ] Introduction of basic 5e skills which are used for multiple commands
  * QUIT room flags to designate a room safe to quit in, as well as quit ooc <message>
  * SAVE room flags for players to drop their loot in (such as an apartment or barracks)
  * NPC's can be equipped with items and their prototypes saved for quick future loading